The most common areas affected include larger skin-fold areas such as:

 Infants -- with their chubbiness, shorter necks, and flexed posture -- are also at greater risk for intertrigo.

-Certain skin diseases such as psoriasis may prompt the development of intertrigo.
+Certain skin diseases such as psoriasis may also prompt the development of intertrigo.
 So it's a good idea to have a dermatologist check it out.

 Prevention and Treatment of Intertrigo